OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 ~~~~~~~~~~~~~~~~~~~

 1. First, check to see if you already have an SSH key.
 Look for a file called ``~/.ssh/id_rsa.pub``.
-   If the file is there, skip to the next section and learn how to register your key with Github.
+   If the file is there, skip to the next section and learn how to register your key with GitHub.
 2. You should be in your home directory on your Linux machine.
 At the prompt, type:
    ``ssh-keygen -t rsa -C "your_email@youremail.com"``.
 3. When prompted, press *Enter* to accept the default file name for your key.